yamini-20/Data-Duplication/README.md

 # Data-Duplication
 DupliCleaner is a simple and powerful python package whose GUI made in Tkinter.
 The software allows you to clean all the duplicated files in a directory (and subdirectories).
-It deletes files like images, videos, texts, musics, etc.
+It deletes files like images, videos, texts, music, etc.

 Installation